TYPHOON: VERMAAK IS VERZET /

 TRANS-ARCHITECTURE IN A PUBLIC SPACE

-TYPHOON is a Trans-Architecture created for the Court square, the main square of the Westerkwartier, in the city of Oostende (Belgium).
+TYPHOON is a trans-architecture piece created for Court Square, the main square in the city of Oostende, Belgium.

-John K Cobra was one of 5 artists selected to propose an artwork to celebrate and strengthen the social network of the neighbourhood.
+John K. Cobra was one of five artists selected to propose an artwork to celebrate and strengthen the neighbourhood's social network.

-This residential neighbourhood was build around 1900 for the working class that built the city of Oostende.
-The housing-model was developed according to the societal vision of the bourgeoisie.
-Architecture was used to condition the working class into their assigned role and to control their lives and movements.
-Space was reshaped successively by adding more concrete elements (walls, floors, ceilings, streets, parkings lots…) and by removing green open spaces in order to limit outdoors social interactions, protests against living and working conditions of the working class and festive gatherings like the fair.
-Escaping their oppressed position through the celebration of life and by public protest was hindered.
-Only once a year a big fair was organised on the concrete Court square.
-Call this Trance-Architecture, Phase I of my theoretical model called Trans-Architecture.
-Keeping the common people in some kind of trance, navigating in an architecture designed to contain the envies and setting clear limits, boundaries, commandments and taboos.
+This residential neighbourhood was built around 1900 for the working class who constructed the city of Oostende.
+The housing model was developed according to the societal vision of the bourgeoisie.
+Architecture was used to condition the working class into their assigned role and control their lives and movements.
+Successive additions of concrete elements (walls, floors, ceilings, streets, car parks, etc.) and the removal of green open spaces limited outdoor social interactions, protests against the working and living conditions of the working class, and festive gatherings such as the fair.
+The celebration of life and public protest, which could have helped them escape their oppressed position, was hindered.
+Only once a year was a big fair organised on the concrete Court Square.
+I call this 'Trance-Architecture', Phase I of my theoretical model, 'Trans-Architecture'.
+This architecture keeps the common people in a kind of trance, navigating an environment designed to contain their desires and set clear limits, boundaries, commandments and taboos.

-Even if it is still the poorest neighbourhood of Oostende with affordable accommodation and less developed infrastructure, it keeps attracting a diversity of minority groups settling in Oostende to make a living.
-It is a epicentre of underprivileged minority groups.
+Despite being the poorest neighbourhood in Oostende, with affordable accommodation and underdeveloped infrastructure, it continues to attract diverse minority groups who settle there to make a living.
+It is an epicentre for underprivileged minority groups.

-John K Cobra believes that big societal changes are mostly instigated by the working class, were the hardship of life is felt the strongest and the urge to remedy is the strongest.
-Typhoon is inspired by DNA of the woking class.
+John K Cobra believes that significant societal changes are primarily instigated by the working class, where the challenges of life are most profound and the desire for improvement is strongest.
+Typhoon is inspired by the DNA of the working class.

-Typhoon symbolises the popular culture of the working class mixing images of embryonal horses of a carousel at a Flemish fair and a monumental pillar, a symbolic space of power, around which the working class can gather to protest against their unprivileged position.
-The cultural tradition of the joyful fair is indissociable of the cultural tradition of activisme among the working class.
-Both traditions are systems of resilience against oppression by the elite.
+It symbolises popular working-class culture, combining images of embryonic horses on a carousel at a Flemish fair with a monumental pillar — a symbolic space of power around which the working class can gather to protest their disadvantaged position.
+The cultural tradition of joyful fairs is inextricably linked to the cultural tradition of activism among the working class.
+Both traditions are systems of resilience against the oppression of the elite.
 This pillar is an epicentre of power where the working class can celebrate and fight back.
-A space of critique against an oppressing world.
+It is a space for critiquing an oppressive world.

-According to the principle of fluidity of Trans-Architecture, the monument consists of iron and concrete core on which silicone layers can be placed and removed.
-These layers are tools to support the performance of critique by the residents.
-The silicone can be shaped through the process of sculpting, writing, burning, cutting, painting etc…
+According to the Trans-Architecture principle of fluidity, the monument consists of an iron and concrete core onto which silicone layers can be placed and removed.
+These layers serve as tools to support the residents' critique.
+The silicone can be shaped through sculpting, writing, burning, cutting and painting, among other processes.

-The concrete core of the monument is protected against graffiti, but the silicone layers can be altered by graffiti and other spontaneous performance of critique.
+The concrete core of the monument is protected against graffiti, but the silicone layers can be altered by graffiti and other forms of spontaneous critique.
 All voices are embraced.

-The monument is fluid because of it is constant transformation.
+The monument is fluid due to its constant transformation.

-Typhoon is a monument only existing as NFT.
-This NFT activates the pillar is a digital power figure challenging power structures and the status quo of the working class.
-It becomes a digital pillar, an epicentre for change.
+Typhoon is a monument that only exists as an NFT.
+This NFT brings the pillar to life as a digital symbol of power, challenging power structures and the status quo of the working class.
+It becomes a digital pillar and an epicentre for change.

 3D rendered images by Gilbert Balinda Achitects